 Changing challenges faced by the finance function

 The study found that the top challenges most commonly faced by the finance function in the past five years included ‘driving top and bottom line growth’ (44%), ‘tightened business compliance and regulations’ (37%) and ‘change in customers' expectation’ (33%).
-“Our research demonstrates that businesses are having very different expectations towards the finance function,” said Matthew Bennett, Managing Director – Greater China, Robert Walters.
+“Our research demonstrates that businesses are having very different expectations towards the finance function,” said Ricky Mui, Managing Director – Greater China, Robert Walters.
 “It is now expected to perform high-level analysis and play a part in supporting corporate strategy.
 The finance function needs to be re-designed in order to have the right structure and talent in place to meet the changing challenges.”

 Building talent pipeline